-Proposition 1 (Second-best audit standard)

-The optimal audit standard q^ is smaller than the first-best standard q^{fb} .
+Proposition 1 (Second-best audit standard).
+The optimal audit standard q^ is smaller than the first-best standard a^{fb} .

 The proof of this proposition (and subsequent ones) is in the Appendix.
 The intuition for why the optimal standard is lower than the first-best level is simple: the regulator must take into account the resource cost of enforcing it.
-Note that, when regulation sets the audit standard at its second-best level q^ , the informational value of an audit is positive, since from Equation (5) it starts from zero for q = 0 and reaches its maximum at $q = q^{fb}$.
-Therefore, thanks to regulation, firms will want to hire an auditor.

 It is interesting to explore how the optimal standard q^ varies depending on the parameters of the economy:

-Proposition 2 (Comparative statics)
+Proposition 2 (Comparative statics).
 The optimal standard is decreasing in the fraction of successful companies p and increasing in the required investment I, in the efficiency of the auditing and in the efficiency of the enforcement technology.